Names That Mean “Spring”

 - Wren: A small bird that signifies the start of spring with its cheerful song.

-Names Signifying Growth and Brightness
+Names Signifying Growth & Brightness

 - Aries: Denoting the zodiac sign that heralds the beginning of spring.